Arooba-Minhas/DAA-Project/README.md

 polar angle.
 The time complexity of Jarvis March is O(n^2), with a space complexity of O(n).
 # 0.2.3 Graham Scan Convex Hull Algorithm:
-The Graham Scan algorithm involves sorting points based on their polar angles and constructing the convex hull in a counterclockwise manner.
+The Graham Scan algorithm involves sorting points based on their polar angles and constructing the convex hull in a counterclockwise manner.
 The time complexity of Graham
 Scan is O (n log n), and its space complexity is O(n).
 # 0.2.4 Quick Elimination Convex Hull Algorithm:
 Quick Elimination is an optimization of Graham Scan, where the point set is divided into